 Q: Should I get my birds vaccinated?

-A: Marek's disease is a deadly, highly contagious "lymphoproliferative" disease affecting chickens.
-It is the #1 disease-related killer of chickens.
+A: Here at My Pet Chicken, we offer a Marek's disease vaccination on all baby chicks.
+Marek's disease is the #1 disease-related killer of chickens.
 It can cause paralysis, blindness and death in up to 80% of an infected flock.
-There is no cure for a flock once it has been infected; the only way to prevent the disease is to vaccinate.
+There is no cure for a flock once it has been infected; the only way to prevent the disease is to vaccinate for it within 24 hours of the chick hatching.
+Learn more about Marek's disease

 Thankfully, ducks and geese are less prone to most common poultry diseases and parasites, so they don't need to be vaccinated.
 Because of that, we do not offer a vaccination for waterfowl.